venkateshdharmala/GesturePiano/README.md

-# CS 126 Final Project: Air Piano
+# Gesture Piano
 ## Overview
-Air Piano enables users to play the piano on the computer using hand gestures.
+Gesture Piano enables users to play the piano on the computer using hand gestures.
 Users can press a key by simply bending their finger - just like playing a normal piano!

 ## Build Requirements:
 To run/edit this project, you would need: